 The same thing happens with your email.
 Let’s say you’re testing an email subject line.
-If 85% of your subscribers open it, and 40% promptly unsubscribe, and only 1 person contacts you, have you succeeded or do you need to go to the drawing board?
+If 85% of your subscribers open it, 40% promptly unsubscribe, and only 1 person contacts you, have you succeeded, or do you need to go to the drawing board?

 Although your open rate is good statistically speaking, you still need to go back to the drawing board and consider looking into the subject line itself and the content:

 Is the subject line clickbait?
-If it has nothing to do with the contents of the email than it doesn’t matter how effective it is at encouraging email opens.
+If it has nothing to do with the contents of the email then it doesn’t matter how effective it is at encouraging email opens.

-If neither your content or your subject line deliver what you promised to deliver then you have a huge problem.
+If neither your content nor your subject line delivers what you promised to deliver then you have a huge problem.
 I’m serious.
 Go back, reread this blog, and consider these sage words of advice from Nathan Hangen:

 Getting into someone’s inbox is like being invited to their home for dinner.
 If they ask you to take your shoes off, you respectfully do so.
 It’s the same with email marketing, so before we begin I’d simply like to remind you to be on your best behavior at all times and remember…you’re in their house.

 In other words, don’t [email protected]& it up if you want to: